gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 have two entries pointing to the same machine, e.g. `gitlab.example.com` and `mattermost.example.com`.

-GitLab Mattermost is disabled by default, to enable it just tell omnibus-gitlab what the external URL for Mattermost server is:
+GitLab Mattermost is disabled by default, to enable it just tell Omnibus GitLab what the external URL for Mattermost server is:

 ```ruby